ibm-cloud-docs/solution-tutorials/coligo.hidden.md

    <!--3.
 Expand the `for-coligo` credentials, copy and **save** the credentials for future reference.-->
 3. Create a **Custom** bucket named `<your-initials>-coligo`,
    1. Select **Cross Region** resiliency
-   2. Select a Location preferably `Dallas`
+   2. Select a Location near to you
    3. Select a **Standard** storage class for high performance and low latency.
    4. Click **Create bucket**
 4. On the left pane under **Endpoint**, Select **Cross region** resiliency and select a Location near to you.